 A widely known nonprofit leader and innovator with a broad range of international development experience in Asia, Africa and Latin America, Offenheiser served as president of Oxfam America for 20 years.
 Under his leadership, the agency grew eightfold and repositioned itself in the United States as an influential voice on international development, human rights and governance, humanitarianism, and foreign assistance.

-The McKenna Center is partnering with the Notre Dame Initiative for Global Development, Citi Foundation, and the City of South Bend to host a two-day conference on the future of work.
-The conference will convene thought leaders from the private sector; international NGOs; foundations; academia; and local, state, and federal governments.
+The McKenna Center partnered with the Pulte Institute for Global Development, Citi Foundation, and the City of South Bend to host a two-day conference on the future of work.
+The conference convened thought leaders from the private sector; international NGOs; foundations; academia; and local, state, and federal governments.